JulianEberius/track-o-bot-ios/README.md

 # Track-o-Botty
 Simple companion iOS app for Track-o-Bot

-## NEWS: Now free on the App Store: https://appsto.re/i6hW6zx
+## NEWS: The App is not availble on the App Store anymore, on account of me not wanting to pay 99$ Apple Developer Program fees  to keep it available for just another year.
+Since it is open source, you can still compile and install to your device using XCode.

 ## More information: http://julianeberius.github.io/track-o-bot-ios